 How Did Fashion Get So Fast?

 Clothing companies need to have their finger on the pulse when it comes to trends.
-In the need for fashion to be fast, companies invest in smart forecasting which uses AI to monitor and study trends.
+In the need for fashion to be fast, companies invest in smart forecasting which increasingly uses things like AI to monitor and study trends.
 Harnessing the power of new technology, fast fashion is becoming easier and quicker to achieve.

 What is Ultra Fast Fashion?

 There are new styles everyday.
 We log into Instagram and see our favourite influencer wearing a pair of bright pink fluffy heels.
 We scroll down and see an advert for ones that look identical.
 We buy them, they arrive the next day, and we post a snap of us wearing them.
+Next month, they’re forgotten about, lost in the endless feed of ultra fast fashion and replaced by another alternative seemingly just as irresistible as the first.
+Rinse and repeat.

 In one day we have accessed the fashion we saw and wanted.
 In one day we emulated the person we admired.
 Ultra fast fashion is becoming increasingly common with same day or next day delivery that provides customers with instant gratification.
-With constant monitoring of social media, the clothing sold on online-only fashion companies can go from concept to sale in as little as a week.
+With constant monitoring of social media, the clothing sold by online-only fashion companies can go from concept to sale in as little as a week.

 How Do I Spot Fast Fashion?